Lake Clarendon, Queensland: Education

 Lake Clarendon State School is a government primary (Prep-6) school for boys and girls at 35 Lake Clarendon Road (27.5216°S 152.3582°E).
 In 2016, the school had an enrolment of 146 students with 13 teachers (11 equivalent full-time) and 8 non-teaching staff (5 equivalent full-time).
 In 2018, the school had an enrolment of 163 students with 15 teachers (12 full-time equivalent) and 10 non-teaching staff (6 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Lake Clarendon.
-The nearest secondary school is Lockyer District State High School in neighbouring Gatton to the south-west.
+There are no secondary schools in Lake Clarendon.
+The nearest government secondary school is Lockyer District State High School in neighbouring Gatton to the south-west.